Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 Prioritize Simplicity

 MacBook Air M5 offers a streamlined experience for businesses without IT departments.
-18-hour battery life.
+Apple-rated up to 18-hour battery life.

 Prioritize Value